postgresml/postgresml/pgml-docs/docs/index.md

 }
 </style>

-<h1 align="center">End-to-end<br/>machine learning solution</h1>
+<h1 align="center">End-to-end<br/>machine learning solution <br/>for everyone</h1>

 <p align="center" class="subtitle">
     Train and deploy models to make online predictions using only SQL, with an open source extension for Postgres.
-Manage your projects and visualize datasets using the built in dashboard.
+Manage your projects and visualize datasets using the built-in dashboard.
 </p>

 <p align="center" markdown>